top of page

 President.

-● Maintains a current roster of all active and inactive members with assistance from the Alumni Treasurer.
+● Assists the Marketing and Membership Officer(s) in Maintaining a current roster of all active and inactive members.

 Secretary: